connorheyz/online-notes/md-articles/ap-comp-gov/Iran-Least-You-Need-To-Know.md

 date of death | Saturday, June 3, 1989 (Gregorian calendar) (age: 86 years)
  (29 years ago)
 place of death | Tehran, Tehran, Iran](https://www5b.wolframalpha.com/Calculate/MSP/MSP5361gf09bi24ddc8aig000064ae9i9d0agh55fi?MSPStoreType=image/gif&s=41)
+> Sayyid Ruhollah Mūsavi Khomeini (24 September 1902 - 3 June 1989), known in the Western world as Ayatollah Khomeini, was an Iranian politician and marja.
+He was the founder of the Islamic Republic of Iran and the leader of the 1979 Iranian Revolution that saw the overthrow of the last Shah of Iran.
+#### Leadership
 ![official position | Leader of the Revolution | Rahbar country | Iran | Iran start date | February 5, 1979 | January 1, 1980
 end date | February 4, 1980 | June 3, 1989](https://www5b.wolframalpha.com/Calculate/MSP/MSP5431gf09bi24ddc8aig00001258f0763i7978b8?MSPStoreType=image/gif&s=41)
-Sayyid Ruhollah Mūsavi Khomeini (24 September 1902 - 3 June 1989), known in the Western world as Ayatollah Khomeini, was an Iranian politician and marja.
-He was the founder of the Islamic Republic of Iran and the leader of the 1979 Iranian Revolution that saw the overthrow of the last Shah of Iran.
 ___
 #### Notable Facts
  - Grand Ayatollah and leader of 1979 Iranian Revolution which deposed the Shah, and became Supreme Leader, the highest ranking political and religious authority